 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes during orientation, time in the program base (Fort Dauphin), on all excursions, during the Independent Study Project, and during the final evaluation period.
+This includes during orientation, time in the program base (Antalaha), on all excursions, during the Independent Study Project or internship, and during the final evaluation period.
 Accommodation is covered either by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - All meals for the entire program period.
 Meals are covered either by SIT Study Abroad directly, through a stipend, or through the homestay.